xoghd1126/G4-finalproject/README.md

 | Review | Solving the wrong question again through the AI voice |

-          📚Assignments📚

-         1️⃣ Divide the story area into groups
-         2️⃣ Listening to pronunciation with ai voice 3️⃣ Record the content and upload it to the padlet

 ## The last class
 - Last time, the teacher presented students with a task to join the higging face.